coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > \* = this is extending the [W3C media fragments](https://www.w3.org/TR/media-frags/#mf-advanced) with (missing) playback/viewport-control.
 Normally `#t=0,2` implies setting start/stop-values AND starting playback, whereas `#s=0&loop` allows pausing a video, speeding up/slowing down media, as well as enabling/disabling looping.

 > The rationale for `uv` is that the `xywh` Media Fragment deals with rectangular media, which does not translate well to 3D models (which use triangular polygons, not rectangular) positioned by uv-coordinates.
+This also explains the absense of a `scale` or `rotate` primitive, which is challenged by this, as well as multiple origins (mesh- or texture).

 Example URI's:

 * `https://images.org/credits.jpg#uv=0,0,0,+0.1` (infinite vertical texturescrolling)
-* `https://video.org/organogram.mp4#t=0&loop&uv:0.1,0.1,0.3,0.3` (animated zoom towards region in looped video)
+* `https://video.org/organogram.mp4#t=0&loop&uv=0.1,0.1,0.3,0.3` (animated zoom towards region in looped video)
-* `https://shaders.org/plasma.glsl#t=0&u:col1=1,0,0&u:col2=0,1,0` (red-green shader plasma starts playing from time-offset 0)
+* `https://shaders.org/plasma.glsl#t=0&u:col2=0,1,0` (red-green shader plasma starts playing from time-offset 0)

 ```
   +──────────────────────────────────────────────────────────+